Aerospace airplane

 This course will provide an overall understanding of the 14 CFR Part 21 requirements necessary to obtain design, production and airworthiness approvals for civil aviation products and articles.
 Title 14, CFR Part 21 regulations are the backbone of the regulatory framework that enables Aircraft Certification Service (AIR) to conduct its certification responsibilities on products and articles.
 Under 14 CFR Part 21, §21.1, the FAA defines a product as an aircraft, engine or propeller, while an article means a material, part, component, process or appliance.
 In addition to 14 CFR Part 21, this course will delve into certain aspects of 14 CFR Part 43, outlining the requirements to receive approval for alterations/repairs for civil aviation products and articles.
 An overview is provided on FAA organizational structure, additional 14 CFR Parts, regulatory/guidance material, and rulemaking procedures.

-This course provides details on all elements of fuel tank design needed for compliance with the related regulations, with specific emphasis on electrical design aspects.
-Some review of regulatory history of 25.954 and 25.981 up to Amendment 25.146 is included for reference for TC, ATC, and STC activities, while the main emphasis of this course will explore the guidance material for fuel tank safety compliance provided within the FAA advisory circulars and SAE ARP6205 document.
+This course provides details on all elements of fuel tank design needed for compliance with the regulation, with specific emphasis on electrical design aspects.
+Some review of regulatory history of 25.984 and 25.981 up to Amendment 25-146 is included for reference for TC, ATC, and STC work.
+Specific design implementations are examined and evaluated.
+The course will also include a high-level overview of electromagnetic effects and compatibility (EME/EMC), lightning effects (direct and indirect), high intensity radiated fields (HIRF), precipitation static (P-static), electrical bonding requirements, and requirements for electrical wiring interconnection system (EWIS).

 This course is designed to provide a qualitative understanding of aeroelastic behavior for aerospace vehicles.
 The class will explore different forms of aeroelastic phenomena and associated issues in structural dynamics and aerodynamic-structure interaction.
 The level of class instruction is appropriate for engineers and managers with an undergraduate degree in engineering.